Demagnifying gravitational lenses as probes of dark matter structures and nonminimal couplings to gravity: Demagnifying lenses

-\emph{Demagnifying lenses.---} The lensing formalism described in the previous section can be generalized to include NMC effects by replacing $\rho(r)$ with the effective density $\rho_L(r)$, which determines the Newtonian potential according to \eqref{poisson_eq}.
+The lensing formalism described in the previous section can be generalized to include NMC effects by replacing $\rho(r)$ with the effective density $\rho_L(r)$, which determines the Newtonian potential according to \eqref{poisson_eq}.
 To quantify the efficiency of demagnifying microlensing events, it is useful to define a threshold impact parameter $u_\mrm{T}$, below which a detectable reduction in magnification occurs.
 For instance, one may impose the condition

 corresponding to a $10\%$ reduction in total flux.
 For a pointlike lens, demagnification is impossible by construction, implying $u_\mrm{T}=0$.
 For an extended lens, $u_\mrm{T}$ depends on its mass density profile, as can be seen from \eqref{lens_eq3}.
-Demagnifying effects with nonzero $u_\mrm{T}$ require regions where the effective density $\rho_L(r)$ becomes negative.
+Demagnifying effects with nonzero $u_\mrm{T}$ require regions where the effective source $\rho_L(r)$ in the modified Poisson's equation becomes negative.\footnote{The regime $\rho_L<0$ corresponds to where the NMC correction becomes significant and may lead to demagnification signals.
+This does not imply to a direct violation of energy conditions in General Relativity, which are conditions on the energy-momentum tensor.}

 For a spherically symmetric profile $\rho_L(r)$ up to a cutoff radius $r_\mrm{cut}$, characterized by a scale radius $r_\mrm{s}$ and density $\rho_\mrm{s}$, the projected mass profile in the dimensionless lens equation \eqref{lens_eq3} becomes